JerryHu1994/LeetCode-Practice/README.md

 This repositoy contains my solutions to Leetcode algorithm problem.
 Currently I finished 809 problems in total: 255 Easy, 443 Medium and 111 Hard.

+Currently most solutions are written in python.
+I am working on adding more solutions in CPP.

 Python scripts are included to crawl the problem info from [Leetcode](https://leetcode.com/), summarize the problems into a table and output the REAMME.md.